unsw-cse-comp3900-9900-21T1/capstone-project-9900-f12a-rocket-maven/README.md

 ### Setup

+`cd backend`

+`rm -r .tox` - clean up: removes tox from the backend folder if present

-Run `tox -e dev` within the backend folder: this sets up a Tox python development environment at backend/.tox/ (which is isolated from your main Python installation) and launches the server.
+`tox -e dev` - sets up a Tox python development environment at ../.tox/ (an out-of-tree .tox folder at the same level of this repo's folder, isolated from your main Python installation) and launches the server

 Visit: [http://127.0.0.1:5100/swagger-ui](http://127.0.0.1:5100/swagger-ui)